batect/batect/docs/content/Comparison.md

 automatically and does not support [waiting for dependencies to become healthy](tips/WaitingForDependenciesToBeReady.md) as of version 3.

+## ...Dojo?

+[Dojo](https://github.com/kudulab/dojo) was built with very similar goals to batect, but takes a slightly different approach.

+There are a number of differences between Dojo and batect:

+* Dojo requires local installation, which means different developers can be running different versions of Dojo.
+Batect uses a wrapper script committed to source control to manage the version of batect and ensure that everyone - developers and CI - use the same version and so have a consistent experience.

+* Dojo requires Docker images to conform to [a number of requirements](https://github.com/kudulab/dojo#image-requirements-and-best-practices) to make the most of its features.
+Batect supports using any Docker image and instead requires some features to be configured in your batect configuration file.

+* Dojo does not have built-in support for running multiple containers and instead delegates to Docker Compose to manage multiple containers, with many of the drawbacks described above including noticeably lower performance.

+* Dojo does not support using a local Dockerfile. batect supports this as a first-class citizen, which allows developers to easily extend images for their needs without needing to publish them to a Docker image registry.

+* Dojo has no concept of tasks and requires documentation such as a readme or a separate script to communicate these to developers.
+  Batect supports tasks and prerequisites, removing the need for a separate [go script](https://www.thoughtworks.com/insights/blog/praise-go-script-part-i).

+* Dojo has very verbose and detailed default output. batect omits details that would largely be irrelevant in day-to-day development work by default and instead focuses on output from tasks.

+* Dojo does not support Windows or Windows containers, whereas batect does.

+* Dojo lacks more advanced features that batect provides to make working with Docker easier and faster, such as [cache volumes](tips/Performance.md#cache-volumes) and automatic configuration of [proxies](tips/Proxies.md).

 ## ...CI tools with a local runner?

 As an example, both GitLab CI and CircleCI have CLIs that allow you to run your build on your local machine, using the same